shymega/cosmo-v25-android-fw-ota/README.md

 ## Things to know

-You must be using Android V23, which you can get from [here][v23-community] (using Fastboot to flash - the bootloader must be unlocked!), or from [here][v23-planet] (using the custom multi-boot recovery functionality to flash; requires V19 FW minimum).
+You must be using Android V23, which you can get from [here][v23-gdrive] (using Fastboot to flash - the bootloader must be unlocked!), or from [here][v23-planet] (using the custom multi-boot recovery functionality to flash; requires V19 FW minimum).

+**Attempts to update from any Android firmware version OTHER THAN V23 are not supported!**

 You should also be booted into NON-rooted Android on your Cosmo Communicator.
 Remember to flash the V25 rooted Android boot image when the OTA update is complete.

+## Downloads?

+You need to download this [file][v25-github] of the V25 OTA.

 ## Usage